Feral Druid Mythic Plus - Deep Dive

 Guilty’s WoWhead guide on M+

 For a full talent write-up, check out Wordups IcyVeins guide which goes into detail on each talent and it’s uses.
 As there’s tons of data out there, here we’ll simply list what the two of us play regularly. https://www.icy-veins.com/wow/feral-druid-pve-dps-spec-builds-talents

-There are some niche builds you can mess around with which i’ll get into later in the guide, but the below is what I’d recommend most Ferals to run for 90% of M+ content.
+Feral in keys is pretty cookie-cutter, you only really change out Sabertooth or Predator depending on whether you want to focus more into Single Target (ST) or Area of Effect (AoE).
+There are some niche builds you can mess around with which i’ll get into later in the guide, but the below is what I’d recommend most Ferals to run for 95% of M+ content.